On-Policy Distillation of Language Models: Learning from Self-Generated Mistakes: Experiments

 \subsection{Arithmetic Reasoning}

-\citet{wei2022chain} show that reasoning abilities only appear to emerge in LLMs with at least several billions parameters, making knowledge distillation an important area of research for improving reasoning abilities of smaller models.
-To this end, we evaluate \alg\ on natural language math problems requiring multi-step logical inference.
-In particular, we use GSM8K~\citep{cobbe2021training}, a high quality linguistically diverse dataset of 8.5K grade school math word problems.
-Furthermore, we explore GKD in conjunction with chain-of-thought~(CoT) prompting~\citep{wei2022chain}, a common approach to improve reasoning abilities of LLMs, by simply augmenting the input contexts with the given prompt.
+\citet{wei2022chain} show that reasoning abilities only appear to emerge in LLMs with at least several billions parameters, making KD important for improving reasoning abilities of smaller models.
+To this end, we evaluate \alg\ on GSM8K~\citep{cobbe2021training}, a high-quality dataset of grade school math word problems requiring multi-step logical inference.
+Here, we explore GKD in conjunction with chain-of-thought~(CoT)~\citep{wei2022chain}, a common approach to improve reasoning abilities of LLMs by prompting them to produce intermediate reasoning steps before giving the final answer.

-\textbf{Training Setup}.
-We perform few-shot prompting by augmenting the math problems in GSM8K with the first 4 CoT exemplars from \citet{wei2022chain}, which we use as input contexts.
-For evaluation, we report accuracy on the GSM8K test split by checking whether the target answer matches the final answer given an external calculator, akin to \citet{cobbe2021training}.
-For supervised training, we use the CoT outputs generated by \citet{magister2022teaching} with Palm 540B and filtered using the target answer, resulting in around 5.3K (problem, CoTs) pairs in the original training split of GSM8K. \citet{magister2022teaching} show that supervised fine-tuning~(SFT) on this dataset substantially improves test accuracy on GSM8K.
-As such, we use Flan-T5 models~\citep{chung2022scaling} fine-tuned for 10K steps on the above CoT dataset as a starting point for distillation.
-We use the supervised fine-tuned FLAN T5-XL model as the teacher,
+\textbf{Setup}.
+We perform few-shot prompting by prepending the math problems in GSM8K with the first 4 CoT input-output exemplars from \citet{wei2022chain}.
+For evaluation, we report accuracy on the test split by checking whether the target answer matches the final answer given an external calculator, akin to \citet{cobbe2021training}.
+For supervised training, we use the CoT outputs generated by \citet{magister2022teaching}, resulting in around 5.3K (problem, CoTs) pairs in the original training split of GSM8K.
+We use Flan-T5 models~\citep{chung2022scaling} supervised fine-tuned for 10K steps on the above CoT dataset as a starting point for distillation.
+We use the fine-tuned FLAN T5-XL as the teacher, which obtains a test accuracy of 27.9.
+See additional experimental in Appendix~\ref{app:gsm8k}.